-- All members of staff are required to work within our clear guidelines on safer working practice as outlined in the school behaviour policy/code of conduct. - The DSL will ensure that all staff and volunteers (including agency and third-party staff) have read our child protection policy and are aware of the school expectations regarding safe and professional practice via the staff behaviour policy/code of conduct and Acceptable Use Policy (AUP).

-- Staff will be made aware of the school behaviour management and physical intervention policies.
+- All members of staff are required to work within our clear guidelines on safer working practice as outlined in the school code of conduct. - The DSL will ensure that all staff and volunteers (including agency and third-party staff) have read our child protection policy and are aware of the school expectations regarding safe and professional practice via the staff behavior/Code of conduct policy. - Staff will be made aware of the school behaviour management and physical intervention policies.
 Staff will manage behaviour effectively to ensure a good and safe educational environment and will have a clear understanding of the needs of all children.
-Any physical interventions and/or use of reasonable force will be in line with our agreed policy and procedures, and national guidance. - All staff will be made aware of the professional risks associated with the use of social media and electronic communication (such as email, mobile phones, texting, social networking).
-Staff will adhere to relevant school policies including staff Code of Conduct Policy and Acceptable Use Policies (AUPs).
+Any physical interventions and/or use of reasonable force will be in line with our agreed policy and procedures, and national guidance.

+All staff will be made aware of the professional risks associated with the use of social media and electronic communication (such as email, mobile phones, texting, social networking).
+Staff will adhere to relevant school policies including staff behaviour policy, Code of conduct and mobile and smart technology.